tc39/test262/CONTRIBUTING.md

 - [test/built-ins/WeakMap](./test/built-ins/WeakMap/)
 - [test/language/arguments-object](./test/language/arguments-object/)

 **Note** The project is currently transitioning from a naming system based on specification section numbers.
-There remains a substantial number of tests that conform to this outdated convention; contributors should ignore that approach when introducing new tests and instead encode this information using the [id](#id) frontmatter tag.
+There remains a substantial number of tests that conform to this outdated convention; contributors should ignore that approach when introducing new tests and instead encode this information using [the `esid` frontmatter tag](#esid).

 ## Test Case Style